KaiRoy/ece571-riscv-sv-conversion/README.md

 <!-- List your collaborators, if any, with links to their GitHub profiles. -->
 - Kai Roy
-- Nick Allmeyer
-- Kamal Smith
-- Jesus Zavala
+- Sri Sai Sumanth Yadalapalli
-- Daisy Perez
+- Shruti Koth
+- Vijaya Manikanta Kotagiri